 Perhaps one of the most misused words in modern society, “trauma” is used in daily language to describe all sorts of unpleasant or uncomfortable situations.
 But for 5-10% of the population, trauma and the accompanying post-traumatic stress disorder (PTSD) is a very precise condition with very real impacts on daily life.
 And that precision is what also makes it one of the best understood psychiatric conditions and one with the best potential for effective treatments.

 Peer Counseling’s Critical Role in Psychosis Treatment

 If a journey of a thousand miles begins with a step, what is better than having someone along with whom to share it?
-That is the philosophy behind the peer counseling program at McLean Hospital’s Psychotic Disorders Division.
+That is the philosophy behind the peer counseling program at McLean Hospital’s Division of Psychotic Disorders.
 “A lot of people with these conditions have difficulty working outside the house, living independently.
 This isn’t because the person is into doing their own thing.
 It’s because the help that’s available hasn’t really been enough, it hasn’t been up to the task.”

 Yale Hicks: His Journey to Becoming a Peer Specialist